-The function of the British Parliament and its Select Committee on Defence has to be seen in a different context.
-It plays a major role in informing public opinion and making defence more transparent, through focused hearings and reports.
-Likewise, the National Audit Office which reports to parliament, keeps the government on its toes by in-depth assessments of various programmes looking specifically to see that expenditure has been used effectively.
+The function of the British Parliament and its Select Committee on Defense has to be seen in a different context.
+It plays a major role in informing public opinion and making defense more transparent through focused hearings and reports.23 Likewise, the National Audit Office, which reports to parliament, keeps the government on its toes via in-depth assessments of various programs, looking specifically to see that expenditures have been used effectively.

-Most other parliaments exert considerably more direct influence than the British but fall short of the Congressional model.
-The German Bundestag, the Netherlands and Danish parliaments offer more appropriate models as they enjoy formal consultative powers on issues such as equipment purchases and force deployments.
+Most other parliaments exert considerably more direct influence over defense than the British but fall short of the Congressional model.
+The German Bundestag, along with the Dutch and Danish parliaments, offer more appropriate models, as they enjoy formal consultative powers on issues such as equipment purchases and force deployments.